 Yoga is best defined by an Indian scholar as “the art of stilling the changing states of mind.”
-Yoga has taken the country by storm and its popularity is evident by the increasing number of yoga studios in the United States.
+Yoga has taken the country by storm, and its popularity is evident in the increasing number of yoga studios in the United States.

 According to a survey report, about 37 million people in the United States are actively practicing yoga.